LuisBosquez/azure-cosmosdb-graph/README.md

 IMDB_DATA_DIR=<some directory on your computer>
 ```

-The IMDB_DATA_DIR environment variable is used by the code to locate the necessary
+The IMDB_DATA_DIR environment variable is used by the code to locate the necessary data files.
-data files.
-It is recommended that you set it to the path to the **data/**
-subdirectory within this project.
+It is recommended that you set it to the path to the **data/** subdirectory within this project.

-To use the pre-wrangled data skip the following **Data Wrangling** section and down to the
-**Load the Database** section on this page.

 ### Data Wrangling

+**To simply use the pre-wrangled data, skip down to the "Load the Database" section below.**

 The source data for this project is the **Internet Movie Database (IMDb)**.
 It contains millions of rows
 of data related to Hollywood moves, their actors/participants, and their ratings.